JulioTrindade/devicejs/README.md

 - NOT (!);

 `if !(a == 1){
-  //condição ocorre caso a for diferente de 1;
+  //condição ocorre caso 'a' for diferente de 1;
 }`

 ### Operadores aritméticos